mysterycommand/ecs-from-scratch/README.md

    - comparison to <abbr title="object oriented programming">OOP</abbr>
    - entities ("just indexes" - generational indexes)
    - components (just data - e.g. "primitive" or value types)
+   - archetypes - groups of components
    - systems - functions that run on queried (by component) groups of entities
    - resources - like "shared components" … usually read only from the perspective of systems
+   - jobs - scheduling systems that are dependent on other systems (physics, parent/child transforms)
 3. Why use it?
    - performance
    - prototyping & rapid iteration
+   - serializable (and therefore streamable)
 4. A _very_ simple implementation from scratch
    - JavaScript
    - no generational indexing (limited to `2^53 - 1` (or `9,007,199,254,740,991`) entities)